AryaZhao/IP-Geolocation-Database/README.md

 # IP Geolocation Database

-This is a web app built by using React, MongoDB, Express, Node.js, nodemon, CORS, axios, Bootstrap, and HTML.
+This is a web app built by using React, MongoDB Atlas, Express, Node.js, nodemon, CORS, axios, Bootstrap, and HTML.

 ## Functions